yungyuc/ynote/nsd/03cpp/cpp.rst

 C++ and Computer Architecture
 =============================

-.. contents:: Contents in the chapter
-  :local:
-  :depth: 1

-C++ is particularly difficult, but it is still a preferred language to implement the numerical methods for speed.

-There are attempts to invent an easier language running equally fast for numerical calculation, but they are not very close to success.
-There are two reasons.
-The first is speed.
-C++ is able to resort to assembly in a flexible way, and almost always can be optimized to obtain the best performance from the hardware.
+C++ is the programming language chosen for implementing numerical methods because it runs fast.
+C++ has one of the most advanced compilers.
+The compiler is able to generate fast machine code.
+C++ also allows to directly write fast assembly.

 The second is maintenance.
 A numerical system usually takes years to develop.
 When proven useful, it will be maintained for decades.
 Such a long-living system needs extensive support from the compiler.
 C++ offers it.
+The stable interface makes it possible to access a wide range of third-party software.

+C++ is hard and it is impossible to cover it from end to end.
+In this chapter we will make a basic introduction with :ref:`nsd-cpp-compile`, :ref:`nsd-cpp-int`, :ref:`nsd-cpp-pointer`, and :ref:`nsd-cpp-float`.
+Then we will discuss :ref:`nsd-cpp-oop`, which is critically important for a system achieving speed and flexibility in the same time.
+After that, we will cover the productive skills of :ref:`nsd-cpp-stl`, :ref:`nsd-cpp-poly`, and :ref:`nsd-cpp-crtp`.

+.. _nsd-cpp-compile:

 Compile and Link
 ================